FREE U.S. Shipping On Orders Over $49

 The natural Texas Red Cedar oil in DefendexRed blocks a type of insect neurotransmitter called “octopamine” that regulates breathing, metabolism, reproduction, and movement in pheromone-driven insects including fleas, ticks, mange mites, mosquitoes, and flies.
 When pests breath in or have direct contact with DefendexRed, they suffocate and die.
 While natural cedar oil is deadly to insects, mammals do not have octopamine receptors and it is safe for humans and dogs.

 DefendexRed is a natural pesticide (pest-killing) product.
 DefendexRed qualifies as a FIFRA Minimum Risk Pesticide under the U.S. EPA's 25(b) exemption.

 DefendexRed should not be used on a kitten or puppy.
 If your kitten or puppy has a pest problem, use a fragrance-free baby shampoo to cleanse and a flea comb to remove fleas.
-We also recommend treating any adult pets in your household with DefendexRed, and following home cleaning steps described in our “What other steps should I take to help avoid reinfestation” FAQ.
+We also recommend treating any adult dogs in your household with DefendexRed, and following home cleaning steps described in our “What other steps should I take to help avoid reinfestation” FAQ.